meryemmhamdi1/GMR_ADA_Project/README.md

 Please refer to for https://gokcennurlu.github.io/ADA-project-static/index.html to have access to rich user interface for visualizations of maps.

+Code for Visualization and Website can be found in repositories.
+Please follow the following links:

 ### Abstract
 The increasing availability of geolocated data in social media opened new ventures in the exploration and understanding of spatio-temporal movements patterns and possibilities to explain such irregularities in the mobility data.
 Twitter offers both individual and crowd-based geotagged data at different levels of precision.